Healthy Recipes Blog

 • Using the same rubber spatula, transfer the batter to the prepared pan.
 Smooth the top out.

-• Bake until the edges are golden brown and pull away from the pan, and a toothpick inserted in the center comes out clean, about 20 minutes.
+• Bake until the edges are golden brown and pull away from the pan, and a toothpick inserted in the center comes out clean, about 20 minutes (see notes).
 The cake will not brown on the top.

 • Place the pan on a cooling rack.
-Let the cake cool for 15 minutes, then invert it, bottom side down, onto the cooling rack and allow it to cool for 15 more minutes before slicing it into 8 slices.
+Let the cake cool for 15 minutes, then invert it, bottom side down, onto the cooling rack and allow it to cool for 15 more minutes.

 Notes

-Make sure your cake pan is truly nonstick.
-This is essential when baking with coconut flour.
+• Make sure your cake pan is truly nonstick.
+This is super important when baking with coconut flour.
 I purchase a new nonstick pan once a year.

-When working with canned coconut milk, it's very important to make it completely smooth before adding it to the batter.
+• When working with canned coconut milk, it's important to ensure it's completely smooth before adding it to the batter.
 If it's not thoroughly combined, that would introduce too much liquid and not enough fat into the batter.
-It's not enough to shake thee milk in the can.
+It's not enough to shake the milk in the can.
 You should stir it well once you've opened the can.
-The best way to do that is to pour the entire can contents into a bowl (use a spatula to get everything out of the can) and use a hand whisk.
+The best way to do that is to pour all the milk into a bowl (use a spatula to get everything out of the can) and use a hand whisk.

-You can keep the leftovers in the fridge, wrapped in plastic wrap or in an airtight container, for up to 5 days.
+• You can keep the leftovers in an airtight container in the fridge for up to 5 days.
 You can also freeze individual slices in freezer bags.
-Defrost them overnight or in the microwave at 50% power.
+Defrost them overnight in the fridge or in the microwave.

 Nutrition per Serving